 Fair Park Station was built, in the words of then Fire Department Chief H.F.
-Magee.
-In 1906, on account of the rapid growth of the city in that location, as well as for the protection of city property.
+Magee, in 1906, because of the rapid growth of the city in that location, as well as for the protection of city property.
 Chief Magee announced in 1907 that the city was going to build and equip a station at the corner of Kentucky and Parry Ave.
-This station was to have a combination chemical and hose wagon and a hook and ladder truck.
+This station was to have a combination chemical and hose wagon and a hook-and-ladder truck.

-The structure measures 63 feet across and 80 feet deep.
+The structure measured 63 feet across and 80 feet deep.
 The foundation was made of concrete with the structure rising two stories.
-The walls are constructed of brick with the outer wall being a mottled gray face brick on the street sides.
-The rear and side walls were of a red brick.
-The brick were made in Elgin, Texas and all of the other materials for the station were made in the Dallas area or from Texas.
+The walls were constructed of brick with the outer wall being a mottled gray face brick on the street sides.
+The rear and side walls were red brick.
+The bricks were made in Elgin, Texas, and all of the other materials for the station were made in the Dallas area or from Texas.

 Station No. 10. began operations in late 1907.
 Assigned to Station 10 was Hose # 3, Hook and Ladder # 3, and District Chief 3.
-Assigned to the new station were assistant Chief J.L.
+The team of the new station included assistant Chief J.L.
 Marder, Captain A.W.
 Coffman, W.W.
 Lane, John Hamlin, C.T.
 Dixon, C.H.
 Newman, W.J.
 Kramer, O.B.
 Hurt, O.L.
 Patterson, W.W.
 Karnes, S.M.
 Delaney, and A.M.
 McNeil.
-Along with these men, there were five tried and true veterans of the department, the horses.
+Along with these men were five tried-and-true veterans of the department, the horses.
 Frank, a fine roan horse, pulled Chief Magee's buggy while Dick and Jim pulled the Truck.
-Red and Prince who were transferred from the Ervay Street fire station pulled the engine.
+Red and Prince, who were transferred from the Ervay Street fire station, pulled the engine.

 Within a short time of the station going in service, a group of neighbors came by bringing fruits, flowers, and good things to eat.
-The firemen were treated to a house warming party and the firemen vowed to keep open the station one evening a week for the visitation of the people of the Exposition Park section of town.
-The station became a social and meeting point for the community and the firemen became a valued neighbor to the community.
+The firemen were treated to a housewarming party, and the firemen vowed to keep the station open one evening a week for the visitation of the people of the Exposition Park section of town.
+The station became a social and meeting point for the community, and the firemen became a valued neighbor.

-Also the fire companies became well known and respected as a fire fighting team.
-Their calls started to increase and in 1911, Hook and Ladder 3 responded to 272 alarms and used 4,205 feet of ladders for the year.
+The fire companies also became well known and respected as a firefighting team.
+Their calls started to increase, and in 1911, Hook and Ladder 3 responded to 272 alarms and used 4,205 feet of ladders for the year.
 During that same time, Hose 3 responded to 225 alarms and laid 40,600 feet of hose for the year.
 In 1912, Engine Company 10 was assigned to the Fair Park Station.
-It's history changes with the advance of firefighting technology during the first half of the twentieth century.
-The stations operation captures the impact of innovation and modernization.
+Its history changes with the advance of firefighting technology during the first half of the twentieth century.
+The station's operation captured the impact of innovation and modernization.

 In the late teens and the early twenties, the fire department started phasing out the horses and began moving into the motorized era of the Department.
-In 1926, a "joker" system was installed allowing the electronic communication of messages and alarms to the firemen through a device employing a telegraphic punch paper tape.
-This was a major advancement for the Department and the Fair Park Fire Station tested the prototype.
+In 1926, a "joker" system was installed allowing the electronic communication of messages and alarms to be sent to the firemen through a device employing a telegraphic punch-paper tape.
+This was a major advancement for the Department, and the Fair Park Fire Station tested the prototype.
 This required that the company numbers that ended in "0" had to be renumbered because you could not punch a "0" in the tape.
-Old station 5 at Bryan and Hawkins was closed and the Fair Park Station was renumbered to 5's and all apparatus was renumbered for the station.
-Thus Engine 10 became Engine 5 and Hook and Ladder 3 became Truck 5.
+Old station 5 at Bryan and Hawkins was closed, and the Fair Park Station was renumbered to 5's and all apparatus was renumbered for the station.
+Thus, Engine 10 became Engine 5 and Hook and Ladder 3 became Truck 5.

-In 1968 the Dallas Fire Council, which was made up of 30 citizens that were interested in the fire service, discussed the idea of a Museum and suggested to then Chief Penn to establish a Museum in the Dallas Fire Department.
+In 1968, the Dallas Fire Council, which was made up of 30 citizens interested in the fire service, discussed the idea of a Museum and suggested to then Chief Penn to establish a Museum in the Dallas Fire Department.
 Chief Penn appointed a committee to study the feasibility of constructing a Museum.
 The committee was made up from members of the community, Box 4, and the Fire Department.
-These members were George Thomas, Phil Lux, Sidney Quinn, Darrell Scott, M.C.
+Members included George Thomas, Phil Lux, Sidney Quinn, Darrell Scott, M.C.
 Hendrix, Dodd Miller, and Jerry Lambert.

-In 1972 the Museum was started after Truck 5 was moved to new Station 19.
+In 1972, the Museum was started after Truck 5 was moved to new Station 19.
 It was completed in three phases.
-Phase 1 was completed on schedule in April of 1972.
-This consisted of moving all of the fire station facilities of No. 5 Station to the ground floor so that Engine 5 could operate independently.
-Phase 2 was completed in June of 1972 and consisted of constructing the office and record keeping area on the second floor.
-Phase 3 was completed by October 1, 1972 and consisted of arranging the Museum Itself.
+Phase 1 was completed on schedule in April of 1972 and consisted of moving all of the fire station facilities of No. 5 Station to the ground floor so that Engine 5 could operate independently.
+Phase 2 was completed in June of 1972 and consisted of constructing the office and recordkeeping area on the second floor.
+Phase 3 was completed by October 1, 1972 and consisted of arranging the Museum itself.
 The plans called for the display area to be modeled as nearly as possible to a fire station.
-The Museum was ready for the opening of the Texas State Fair that is directly across the street.
+The Museum was ready for the opening of the Texas State Fair located directly across the street.
 The City of Dallas declared the Museum as a City of Dallas landmark that year.
-In 1975, Engine 5 was moved to the northern part of the city as Truck 57 and the Museum took over their quarters.
-The Museum sits today as she closed as an active fire station on May 2, 1975.
+In 1975, Engine 5 was moved to the northern part of the city as Truck 57, and the Museum took over their quarters.
+The Museum sits today - closed as an active fire station on May 2, 1975.

-Many people have passed through the doors of the Museum since its inception in 1972 with an annual attendance of around 5,000 visitors.
+Many people have passed through the doors of the Museum since its inception with an annual attendance of around 5,000 visitors.
 Generally half of these are children who can come and pretend what it is like to ride on that big red truck and learn how to protect themselves and their families from the dangers of fire.
 The Museum is associated with the Dallas Convention and Visitors Bureau, The Dallas Historical Society, and the Fair Park Marketing Center.
-The Museum is funded from the members of the Department through payroll deduction and through an admission charge.
-If the members contribute 24 dollars or more to the Museum a year, they become members of the Museum.
-The purpose and mission of the Dallas Firefighters Museum is to provide the City of Dallas with a thriving and a well-attended historical and educational asset.
-The Museum teaches fire safety, honors the fallen heroes of the Department, preserves the firefighting heritage and possibly help save the lives of some of our guests.
+It is funded by the members of the Department through payroll deduction and through an admission charge.
+If the department members contribute at least $24 to the Museum each year, they become members of the Museum as well.
+The purpose and mission of the Dallas Firefighter's Museum is to provide the City of Dallas with a thriving and a well-attended historical and educational asset.
+The Museum teaches fire safety, honors the fallen heroes of the Department, preserves the firefighting heritage and possibly helps save the lives of some of our guests.
 The Museum preserves the history of firefighting in Dallas through professional quality restoration and the display of vintage tools, apparatus, and memorabilia.
-The Museum also teaches safety through an interactive hands-on educational experience targeted for children in the second grade and older.
+It also teaches safety through an interactive, hands-on, educational experience targeted for children in the second grade and older.
 It is intended to develop an awareness and appreciation for safety and accident prevention.
 Additional programs will be able to provide materials for parents, teachers, and others.

 Since the building's centennial in 2007, the museum's future is as bright as the day Station 10 opened in 1907.
-The Board of Directors is working to secure its future through the twenty first century and to ensure that the young and old benefit from its history and educational opportunities.
-It has anchored itself in Dallas as a sought after tourist attraction that will be a place where time is suspended a place where rookie and old-timer alike may stand for a moment, with hat in hand, and perhaps give a silent thought to all those smoke-eaters who have gone before.
+The Board of Directors is working to secure its future through the twenty-first century and to ensure that the young and old benefit from its history and educational opportunities.
+It has anchored itself in Dallas as a sought-after tourist attraction - a place where time is suspended, a place where rookies and old-timers alike may stand for a moment, with hat in hand, and perhaps give a silent thought to all those smoke-eaters who have gone before.